Quartz vs. Automatic: The Movements

 Since quartz watches and automatic watches suit different needs and wants, the choice comes down to what you’re looking for.

-If you’re interested in browsing Linjer’s collection of quartz watches, you can check our Monolith and speed racer watches here.
+If you’re interested in browsing Asorock’s collection of quartz watches, you can check our Monolith and speed racer watches here.
 All use movements from the renowned citizen miyota company, and have top-notch build and finishing; for instance, we use sapphire crystals with anti-reflective coating and Italian vegetable-tanned leather straps.

 If you’re interested in browsing Asorock's automatic watches, some are below.
 And, stay tuned for the asorock villa tourbillion series coming in Q3 2021